TalosRobotics/V-REP_Python-bindings/README.md

 V-REP remote API Python bindings
 ===

-Python bindings for the V-REP Linux 64 bit remote API, for easy import as a git submodule.
+Python bindings for the V-REP Linux 64 bit & the Mac remote API, for easy import as a git submodule.

 Run the following inside your project repository and then commit: